Living Cost in London for Indian Students 2026: Monthly Expenses Breakdown

 Groceries

-Note: These figures are averages and can vary based on lifestyle and housing choices.
+Note: These figures are 2026 averages from publicly available student-budget research and can vary based on lifestyle, accommodation type, and zone choice.

 Confused between the US and the UK for your studies?
-Discover which destination truly delivers in 2025 in our detailed guide on the US or UK for Indian Students.
+Discover which destination truly delivers in our detailed guide on the US or UK for Indian Students.

 From Application to Approval in Just 7 Days.
 Propelld Makes It Happen.

-Yes, London is considered one of the most expensive cities in the world.
-The cost of living, including accommodation, food, transport, and utilities, tends to be significantly higher than in many other cities.
+Yes — London remains one of the most expensive cities in the world.
+Accommodation, food, transport, and utilities are all significantly higher than in many other UK cities such as Manchester, Birmingham, or Leeds.

-Housing, in particular, can be the largest expense, with rents in central areas being costly.
-However, there are ways to manage these expenses, such as opting for shared accommodation, living in areas outside central London, and using public transport to avoid high travel costs.
+Housing, in particular, is the largest expense, with rents in central Zones 1–2 being noticeably costlier than Zones 3–6.
+However, there are ways to manage these expenses: opting for shared accommodation, living in outer zones, and using public transport with the 18+ Student Oyster discount can meaningfully reduce monthly outflows.

 Struggling with finances?
 Here’s how to get an education loan for abroad studies and make your dream university a reality!